two pilots sitting inside plane 2064123

 How does it prepare you for being a pilot?

 A degree in chemistry does not directly prepare you for being a pilot.
-Being proficient in the fundamentals of chemistry may, however, be helpful if you choose to pursue further education in air traffic management.
+Knowing the fundamentals of chemistry may be helpful if you choose to pursue further education in air traffic management.
 Understanding how meteorological systems work requires a firm grasp of chemistry, and aviation meteorology is a major component of most air traffic management programs.

-Prospective employers will prefer that you secure a degree in a discipline that is directly related to piloting aircraft.
+Prospective employers will want to see a degree that is directly related to piloting aircraft.
 Therefore, BA and BS degrees in fields like aviation, aeronautical science, and aerospace engineering can land you directly into flight training programs that lead to rewarding careers.

 If you aren’t entirely sure that you want to be a pilot, however, there are plenty of other degree paths you can choose that will still set you up for flying aircraft in the future.
 Institutions that train pilots commonly accept degrees in any scientific field as prerequisites, so undergrads who want to keep their options open while they dream of flight would be better off choosing BS degrees in physics, chemistry, or computer science.

-It’s also entirely acceptable to choose a different career path in aviation only to switch to being a pilot later in life.
+You could choose a different career path in aviation and switch to being a pilot later in life.
 Directing operations on the ground in airports or maintaining aircraft are great career paths when you know you want to be around planes but you’re not sure if you’re ready to fly.
 With experience around planes and airports, it will be easy to enter flight school programs when you decide you want to be a pilot.

 CAREERSMEDIANRANGE